 Pale pink to white gums are one of several signs of fleas on dogs.
 Because fleas feast on their host’s blood, a flea infestation can result in significant blood loss, and consequently pale gums.
 Healthy gums are salmon pink, shiny, and moist.
 If you notice pale gums and suspect fleas, contact a veterinarian quickly or bring your dog to an emergency hospital for treatment.

 Fleas carry tapeworms, a parasite that grows internally when a dog inadvertently ingests a flea.
 This usually happens during self-grooming, as the dog attempts to alleviate the itchiness and discomfort.
-Dogs with tapeworms might experience some unexpected weight loss.
+Dogs with tapeworms might experience some unexpected weight loss or diarrhea.
+You may also notice the presence of tapeworm segments around the anus, which look like sesame seeds.

 Does Your Dog Have a Flea Allergy or an Unrelated Skin Condition?